 86740-04 RESOURCE ESTIMATE

 Transportation safety inspection resource requirements vary greatly depending on facility size and shipping activity.
-On-site inspection hours can range from less than 1 hour at material licensee facilities with limited shipping activity, to more than hours at reactor or other large facilities with significant shipments.
+On-site inspection hours can range from less than 1 hour at material licensee facilities with limited shipping activity, to more than 30 hours at reactors or other large facilities with significant shipments.

+86740-05 PROCEDURE COMPLETION

+Performance of each applicable inspection requirement will constitute completion of this procedure.

-86740-0 REFERENCES
+86740-06 REFERENCES